anacvignola/BadescInternalForm/README.md

       git clone

-* TThen edit the

-      "send.php"

- file with your email data in the lines shown below.
+* Then edit the "send.php" file with your email data in the lines shown below.

       $mail->Host = 'email.domain.com';  // Specify main and backup SMTP servers
       $mail->SMTPAuth = true;                               // Enable SMTP authentication